LizzieLaShark/WekaS3/ProductObjectives.md

 Taranaki Energy Watch Website

-The website will provide an online landing page for the group; offering information, a chance to get involved & inspiring a feeling of community commitment against fossil fuel extraction in Taranaki.
+The website will provide an online landing page for the group; offering information, a chance to get involved & inspiring a feeling of community commitment against fossil fuel extraction in the Taranaki region and beyond.

 Objectives: